 When constructing a pitchbook for M&A transactions, the most important thing is to present a company overview and portray the company in the most attractive light as possible to the management team.
 Regarding the order of slides, the directors or VP will provide guidance on the optimal slide order.
 The order will depend on the ideas and strategies they wish to convey to the management team.
 Regardless, a company overview will be a fundamental part of their pitch.

 Laying out the company highlights is an important part of framing the overall company overview.
 Generally, the highlights should include the company’s valuation, its forward-looking strategy, key corporate finance transactions, and a summary of the most attractive parts of their business.

 Download the Free Template

 Enter your name and email in the form below and download the free template now!

-Again, the key takeaway is to make the company looks as attractive as possible.
+Again, the key takeaway is to make the company look as attractive as possible.
 If their stock has performed well, make sure to highlight this fact in a blurb or in a stock price performance chart.
 If the company’s stock has outperformed its peers, a great way to make the company appear attractive is to select a timeframe that specifically highlights the outperformance and a chart that visually represents the company stock’s remarkable performance.

 But what if the company has not performed well?
 It is guaranteed that the management team knows this, and the reason they are meeting with investment bankers is to screen strategies that will improve their valuation.
 The key here is to highlight the opportunity that your bank is presenting.
 What kind of re-rate would follow if the company were to follow your strategy?

 Depending on the industry, the metrics that you highlight will be different.
 For example, the relevant valuation ratios for a mining company (P/NAV, P/CF) will be different than those of an entertainment company (EV/Sales, EV/EBITDA, P/E).